stefanwille/nodejs-integration-testing/README.md

 # Node.js Integration Testing

-REST API based Express.js and Sequelize, tested with Mocha and Chai.
+A Express.js and Sequelize based REST API, tested with Mocha and Chai.